Creating Influencer Reports in Discover

 Refreshing an influencer report will cost one Report token.

-You will also find the refresh icon when you open the report, next to the Export button.
+You will also find the refresh icon when you open an influencer report, next to the Export button.

 Adding an influencer to your roster or campaign from a report